Clarnico was the largest sugar confectionery manufacturer in Britain. The Clarnico Mint Cream continued to be produced until 2019.

-Clarke, Nickolls & Coombs was established as a jam manufacturer at Hackney Wick in East London in 1872.
+Clarke Nickolls & Co was established as a jam and marmalade manufacturer at Hackney Wick in East London in 1872.
+There was an initial workforce of ten people.

-One of the partners, Robert Coombs (1836 – 1919), developed a confectionery manufacturing subsidiary called Clarnico.
+Robert Coombs (1836 – 1919) joined the business as a partner from 1875, and developed a sugar confectionery manufacturing subsidiary called Clarnico.

 Clarke, Nickolls & Coombs employed 300 people by 1881.